Leipzig held to 1-1 draw by Frankfurt in Bundesliga

 LEIPZIG, Germany (AP) — Bayern Munich’s pursuit of a record ninth consecutive Bundesliga title got a boost on Sunday after second-place Leipzig drew 1-1 with Eintracht Frankfurt.

 Needing a win to close the gap after Bayern’s 3-1 win over Werder Bremen on Saturday, Leipzig took the lead with Emil Forsberg’s goal in the 46th minute.
 Poor marking allowed Daichi Kamada to level the score for Frankfurt 15 minutes later.
-That left Bayern with a four-point lead with nine games remaining.
+The draw left Bayern with a four-point lead with nine games remaining.

 It was a day for the Bundesliga’s Japanese players to shine as Kamada scored for Frankfurt, while Ritsu Doan and Masaya Okugawa were on target for Arminia Bielefeld in a surprise 2-1 win over slumping Bayer Leverkusen.